 Editor’s note: Looking for the best POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 In business today, it’s important to understand how POS systems work.
 The point of sale is the location and instance of a transaction.
 This doesn’t mean just cash registers; it can also include online carts and checkouts.
 Payments made using a smartphone or tablet equipped with a card reader also qualify, as do transactions made on these devices via QR codes from payment services such as PayPal.
 The point of sale is also typically where sales tax is calculated and charged.
-While you’re on that subject, check out our tips for sales tax compliance in e-commerce.
+[Check out our tips for sales tax compliance in e-commerce.]

 Restaurant cloud-based POS systems allow users to split checks, quickly search menu items, track server performance, process online and table-side orders, report trends of voiding or comping items for guests, track which menu items are selling well, and even train new employees.